-Having grown up competing in multiple disciplines she is currently enjoying getting her young WB x TB, Reggie, out competing.
-Their eventing career started last season with great success, alongside BD and some showjumping.
-Helen will be seen out on her calls with her Collie cross dog, who is becoming famous for her enthusiasm in protecting the car!
-She also enjoys keeping fit, with a particular passion for pole fitness.
+Having grown up competing in multiple disciplines Helen gets out as much as possible eventing her WBx gelding, alongside BD and some showjumping.
+Helen will be seen out on calls with her Collie cross dog, who is becoming famous for her enthusiasm in protecting the car!

 Sam graduated from the University of Nottingham in 2017, this was followed by an internship at the Royal Veterinary College Equine Referral Hospital in London.
 This experience, alongside competing from a young age, sparked Sam’s main interest in Sport Medicine and Orthopaedics.
 Following her internship Sam initially joined the team at Abbey in 2018 but then worked closer to her home in Bristol as an equine ambulatory vet.
 However she couldn't stay away from Abbey so returned back in 2020!
 She is currently completing her Certificate in Advanced Veterinary Practice in Equine Lameness Diagnosis and Therapeutics.
 Sam will be heavily involved with our new Chepstow branch opening in April.